JCduSart/Rockbuster_SQL/README.md

 ## Visualizations

-Visualizations were created in Tableau.
-The link to the storyboard can be found here:
+Visualizations were created in Tableau and presentation compiled in Powerpoint.